RMCampos/RMCampos/README.md

 # Ricardo Campos #

 - 📫 Joinville, Santa Catarina, Brazil - 89228-070
-- 📞 (+55) 47 99169-9982
+- 📞 (+55) 47 99169-9982 (No WhatsApp, sorry)
 - 💻 ricardompcampos@gmail.com

 Hello!
 Welcome to my resume!
-I'm a Java developer, primarily focused on the Back-End, but I like a lot of Front-End too!
-Daily I'm working on a variety of services and technologies.
-Handling (and learning) a little bit of DevOps, CI/CD.
+In a nutshell, I'm a Full-Stack Software Engineer, who likes very much of Java and its ecosystem and now is deep-diving into the React world!
+At my current position, I'm working with micro-services mostly in Java and React.

-After working for almost eight-year primarily focused on Java and its ecosystem, I joined Daitan, an Encora Company, where I'm having the opportunity to work with several technologies, like AWS, micros-services, and functional programming languages.
+My current job, since August 2021, is at [Encora Brazil - Former Daitan Labs](https://daitan.com/), where I'm having the opportunity to work on incredible projects with several technologies, including Amazon AWS Cloud, micros-services, BFF, and functional programming language like Clojure.

 [You can get a copy of my resume HERE!](Ricardo_Montania_Prado_de_Campos_EN.pdf) Thanks for stopping by!